 4. Setting up Kibana is very easy.
 It is very flexible with its setup and user interfaces, whereas Splunk is a bit complex but very powerful with its on-premise/off-premise integration.

 5. Kibana is completely open-source.
 Splunk is a licensed software (SaaS), and its services are charged.
 Splunk has three versions.

 - Splunk Enterprise: As the name suggests, it is used by large organizations and enterprises.

-- Splunk Lite: This is a free trial with limited features for users to get a feel of what it can do.
+- Splunk Lite: This is a free trial with limited features for users to understand what it can do.

-6. Splunk is truly agile; users can develop their PoC and can convert it into a product with ease as it supports instant conversion.
+6. Splunk is truly agile; users can easily develop their PoC and convert it into a product as it supports instant conversion.
 Kibana is tightly coupled with the ELK stack.
 Analysis and visualization can be done only after completely setting up the ELK stack.

 8. Kibana doesn’t offer Solaris portability, whereas Splunk does.

-9. Kibana is developed using apache Lucene and is developed in Java.
+9. Kibana is developed in Java and utilizes Apache Lucene as its underlying technology.
 Splunk is standalone and is developed in C++.

 10. Splunk offers extra security to the user’s centralized hosted data as it is proprietary and licensed; it offers extra security features to store the data.

 Comparison Table of Kibana vs Splunk

 The table below summarizes the comparisons between Kibana vs Splunk: